woossi0/suite/docs/usermanual/source/introduction/moreinfo.rst

 More Information
 ================

-Below are links to various resources to help you learn more about the OpenGeo Suite.
+Below are links to various resources to help you learn more about OpenGeo Suite.

 Project details
 ---------------